Dotwork Tattoos

 Common questions

-- Does dotwork hurt differently?
+- Does dotwork hurt differently than other styles?

 - How well does dotwork age?